Do you have an old sweater kicking around that you never wear?

 Cutting out

-If using felted wool, most likely you do not have to worry about placing pieces on the grain because felted wool stretches both ways equally. (not always).
-Unless the pattern says to place on the stretch or grain, you can place the pattern pieces any which way to not waist fabric.
+If using felted wool, you do not have to worry about placing pieces on the grain because felted wool stretches both ways equally.
+(Not always.)
+Unless the pattern says to place on the stretch or grain, you can place the pattern pieces any way you like to avoid waisting fabric.

 What part of the sweater should you use for what?